runVprog/Hello-Microverse/README.md

 # 📖 Hello Microverse Project <a name="about-project"></a>

-**Hello Microverse Project** is a sample project.
-The very first project of Microverse to get familiar with GitHub Flow.
-It displays the word "Hello Microverse".
+The **Hello Microverse Project** is a sample project that displays the words "Hello Microverse".
+It is the very first project that Microverse students complete to get familiar with GitHub Flow.

 ## 🛠 Built With <a name="built-with"></a>